Category Archives: North Carolina

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is always well to have the neighbor worried assistance you situate the edge so he can be much more assured that the job has actually been done properly.
-If he helps you, he will see the proof you reveal and also will certainly not later on be inclined to say so much about it.
+It is constantly well to have the neighbor worried help you find the corner so he can be more assured that the work has been done properly.
+If he helps you, he will certainly see the proof you reveal as well as will not later on be inclined to assert a lot concerning it.

 Consider these guidelines when making the all important selection of one of the available lots for sale.